modmore/docs/en/01_Commerce/v1/99_User_Guide/Product_Pricing.md

 - When a customer orders 7 products, they are still charged €35 each.
 While the quantity based price is now eligible, the sale price of €35 is still cheaper than the first bracket in the quantity based pricing (€40).
 - When a customer orders 10 products, they are charged €30 each.
 The second quantity bracket for 10-19 products is now cheaper than the sale price of €35.

-When using multiple currencies, only the rules for the currency the customer is using (which is usually based on what site/domain/URL they are using) are evaluated.
+When using multiple currencies, only the prices for the currency the customer is using (which is usually based on what site/domain/URL they are using) are evaluated.
 So if your customer is in the EUR site which charges €35 for the sale, even if you have USD pricing that's cheaper (e.g. $25 each), the EUR customer will be charged the €35 price.